Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-1-start.md

 ```
 type hello
 ```
-To find out that this key is a string type.
+To find out that this key is a String type.
 If you want to learn more about hashes then check out all the available commands at the [Redis Documentation](https://redis.io/commands#hash).
 You can use the drop down list on that [same page](https://redis.io/commands) to select a different data structure to find out what commands apply to that particular data structure.

 ### Sorted Sets
 Now, let's take a look at a Sorted Set.
 A Sorted Set (as the name implies) is an ordered collection of values.
 In Redis each value will have a score associated with it, and by updating the score as we go along the Set will maintain its ordering according to the score.
 Think of scenarios like maintaining a high score leaderboard when playing a game, a list of 'biggest spenders' on your bank account or other scenarios where you need to update a ranking/score as more data becomes available in your application.